Safety And Feasibility Of 1-repetition Maximum (1-rm) Testing In Children And Adolescents With Bilateral Spastic Cerebral Palsy

 Purpose: The purpose of this study was to standardize 1-repetition maximum (1-RM) testing procedures and evaluate the safety and feasibility of these procedures in youth with cerebral palsy (CP).
 Methods: Youth with CP completed 1-RM testing on a leg press.
 Results: Mean absolute, adjusted, and normalized 1-RM loads were 262.4 ± 161.3 lb, 127.0 ± 80.2 lb, and 1.28 ± 0.51, respectively, and 67% were able to successfully lift the same or heavier load after a single failure.
 Cessation of testing after 1 failed attempt resulted in a 19.0% underestimation of the 1-RM.
 Conclusions: 1-RM testing in youth with CP is safe and feasible.
 Multiple attempts at a failed load should be provided to prevent underestimation in strength.
 The 1-RM test provides a more accurate strength assessment, which will improve the dosing for resistance training in youth with CP.

 Pontiff, Mattie and Moreau, Noelle G., "Safety And Feasibility Of 1-repetition Maximum (1-rm) Testing In Children And Adolescents With Bilateral Spastic Cerebral Palsy" (2022).
-School of Allied Health Professionals Faculty Publications.
+School of Allied Health Professions Faculty Publications.
 8.